 433

-Curanoias – Fear of Cures, Curing, and Cured http://theoryofcure.com/curanoias-fear-of-cures-curing-and-cured/ Sun, 25 Feb 2024 13:37:22 +0000 http://theoryofcure.com/?p=423 Continue reading "Curanoias – Fear of Cures, Curing, and Cured"]]>
+Curanoias – Fear of Cures, Curing, and Cured https://theoryofcure.com/curanoias-fear-of-cures-curing-and-cured/?utm_source=rss&utm_medium=rss&utm_campaign=curanoias-fear-of-cures-curing-and-cured Sun, 25 Feb 2024 13:37:22 +0000 http://theoryofcure.com/?p=423 Continue reading "Curanoias – Fear of Cures, Curing, and Cured"]]>

 Modern medicine suffers from many different and severe cases of curanoia, fears of cures, based on failures to understand cure.
 It’s not cure phobia, a phobia is an irrational fear without blame.
 Curanoia is easily and often rationalized and curers are often blamed.
 Curanoias exist in many forms, in every layer of our systems of modern medicine.